≡ Menu

 Graded Death Benefit Defined:

-Graded Death Benefits are “clauses” written into most (if not all) guaranteed issue life insurance policies which state that a guaranteed issue life insurance policy won’t begin to cover an individual from “natural causes” of death until a certain waiting period has elapsed.
-This “waiting period” will usually last 2 to 3 years and is designed to make sure that someone who knows that they are very close to death from being able to purchase these “types” of life insurance policies.
+Graded Death Benefits are “clauses” written into most (if not all) guaranteed issue life insurance policies, which state that a guaranteed issue life insurance policy won’t begin to cover an individual from “natural causes” of death until a certain waiting period has elapsed.
+This “waiting period” will usually last 2 to 3 years and is designed to ensure that someone who knows they are very close to death can use these “types” of life insurance policies.

 And while…

-This may seem extremely unfair.
-It’s important to remember that a guaranteed issue life insurance policy isn’t going to require you to take a medical exam or answer any health-related questions.
-So, at the end of the day, it’s only this “clause” that’s going to allow the insurance companies to protect themselves from unnecessary risk.
+This may seem incredibly unfair.
+It’s important to remember that a guaranteed life insurance policy doesn’t require you to take a medical exam or answer any health-related questions.
+So, it’s only this “clause” that’s going to allow the insurance companies to protect themselves from unnecessary risk.

-That while you may have to wait 2 to 3 years for one a Guaranteed Issue Life Insurance policy to provide you true life insurance protection, these “types” of life insurance policies will provide immediate coverage for any “accidental causes” of death and may also provide some kind of “return of premium” to the beneficiaries of the insured who do end up dying from natural causes before their Graded Death Benefit expiring.
+While you may have to wait 2 to 3 years for one a Guaranteed Issue Life Insurance policy to provide you true life insurance protection, these “types” of life insurance policies will provide immediate coverage for any “accidental causes” of death.
+They may also offer some “return of premium” to the beneficiaries of the insured who do end up dying from natural causes before their Graded Death Benefit expires.

 So, have we confused you yet?

-If so, don’t fret we the purpose of this article wasn’t to try to make you an insurance expert, it was just to give you an idea of what questions you’ll want to pursue before making any decisions.
+If so, don’t fret.
+The purpose of this article wasn’t to try to make you an insurance expert; it was to give you an idea of what questions you’ll want to pursue before making any decisions.

-Which brings us to the last topic that we wanted to discuss here in this article, which is…
+This brings us to the last topic we wanted to discuss here in this article, which is…

 Such an agent…